pradeep800/Destributed-Task-Scheduler/README.md

 1. **Share Volume:**
    Share volume is the storage shared between the init container and the main container.
 It stores:
    - The executable file.
-   - `jwt.txt`.
+   - `share_info.txt`.

+`share_info.txt` contains
+- jwt with claims including tracing_id, task_id
+- tracing_id in second line

 2. **Init Container:**
    here is what init container is doing
    - Polling for a single task entry from SQS.
    - Retrieving the executable file from S3.
    - Storing the retrieved S3 file into the share volume.
-   - Creating a JWT and saving it in a file named `jwt.txt`.
+   - Creating a JWT and saving it in a file named `share_info.txt`.
+   - saving trace_id in `share_info.txt` in second line
    - add new entry at `picked_at_by_worker` to the current time.

 3. **Main Container:**
    The main container performs the following tasks:
    - Executes a file providing health checks and completion updates to the `Status Check Service`.
-It also parses the `jwt.txt` file from the share volume.
+It also parses the `share_info.txt` file from the share volume.
    - Runs the executable file from the share volume by code.
    - Sends task success or failure notifications to the `Status Check Service`.

 **Why JWT?**

-Because our worker node's main container houses our health check and completion logic.
+Because our worker node's main container runs our health check and completion logic.
 It's crucial for us to ensure secure communication since we don't fully trust the worker node.
-Therefore, we provide tokens to the worker node, restricting its requests solely to itself.
+Therefore, we provide tokens to the worker node, restricting in a way that it can only affect only his state.

 ### Health check database
 we are going to use this database for collecting health information